Obarun/66/doc/frontend.md

     )
 ```

 This is an unnecessary example but it shows how to construct this use case.
-The parser will put your *@shebang* at the beginning of the script and copy the contents of the *@execute* field.
-So, the resulting file will be :
+The resulting file will be :

 ```
     #!/usr/bin/bash